 The Five Principles of Insight Definition

-Compelling insight statements should show a clear understanding of the target consumer and should be structured around five key principles:
+Compelling consumer insight statements should show a clear understanding of the target personas and should be structured around five key principles:

 1. Set the Context

-Set the context for your insight statement by simply and clearly explaining the background.
-A simple observation of how people behave in a given situation, what they think, what they feel, but most importantly explain what they are doing and trying to achieve.
+Set the context for your consumer insight statement by simply and clearly explaining the background.
+A simple observation of how people behave in each situation, what they think and feel, but most importantly, explain what they are doing and trying to achieve.

 2. Communicate the Dilemma

-A critical part of insight definition is understanding the barriers that are stopping consumers from achieving what they want to achieve with a given product, service or experience.
+A critical part of insight definition is understanding the barriers stopping consumers from achieving what they want with a given product, service, or user experience.
 Dilemmas occur around the territories of values, behaviors, needs, and desires.
-Look for strong emotions as they happen, when a consumer has a conflict, tension or discomfort.
-This is where you find those powerful insights that give you the opportunity to create an emotional bond with consumers.
-Having a well-crafted dilemma is essential to any insight statement, without it there is no problem to solve, and no unmet need calling for a solution.
+Look for strong emotions as they happen when a consumer has a conflict, tension, or discomfort.
+This is where you find those powerful insights that reveal an unknown human truth enabling you to create an emotional bond with consumers.
+A well-crafted dilemma is essential to any consumer insight statement; without it, there is no problem to solve and no unmet need for a solution.

 3. Articulate the Why

-An insight statement is a discovery of understanding and the identification of unmet needs to explain why something is happening the way it is.
-It should be a concise synthesis of the observed behavior, a look at the activity and what is driving it.
-You must know the reason a consumer is behaving in a particular way, and why it is happening if you are to develop a product or service that can in some way augment the behavior or change it.
-It is critical step in figuring out how we can help consumers achieve their goals.
+A consumer insight statement is a discovery of understanding and identifying unmet needs to explain why something is happening the way it is.
+It should be a concise synthesis of the observed behavior, a look at the activity, and what drives it.
+You must know why a consumer behaves in a particular way, and why it is happening if you are to develop a product or service that can in some way augment the behavior or change it.
+It is a critical step in figuring out how we can help consumers achieve their goals.

 4. Capture the Motivation

 Discovering the underlying motivations that drive people’s actions is fundamental to insight definition.
-End-users of a product or service are motivated to change by the tensions that exist in their lives.
+End-users of a product or service are motivated to change by the tensions in their lives.
 These manifest themselves as unfulfilled needs they need to satisfy to make a given tension disappear.
-Look for tensions in four key areas: the physiological, the emotional, the cognitive and the environmental to inform your insight statements.
-Find the frustration that surrounds any given experience, and you will locate the core motivating factors.
+Look for tensions in four key areas: the physiological, the emotional, the cognitive, and the environmental to inform your consumer insight statements.
+Find the frustration that surrounds the customer experience, and you will locate the core motivating factors.

 5. Envision the Ideal

-The final and fifth principle is ‘Envision the Ideal.’
-It is important to describe the desired end-state or situation the consumer is seeking.
-The key here is not to define a solution but clearly convey how the consumer would like the world to look and feel, what the ideal experience should be.
-An excellent way to articulate this is to start with the statement “I wish there was,” and envision the ideal situation for the consumer from this perspective.
+The final and fifth principle is ‘Envision the Ideal,’ this is good experience management.
+It is crucial to describe the desired end-state or situation the consumer seeks.
+The key here is not to define a solution but convey how the consumer would like the world to look, feel, sound and behave, and what the ideal customer experience should be.
+An excellent way to articulate this is to start with the statement “I wish there were,” and envision the perfect situation for the consumer from this perspective.

 First Sentence – Describe the current situation and the incumbent consumer behavior:

-Second Sentence – Describe the dilemma the consumer has and clearly articulate why this is a frustration in their life:
+Second Sentence –Describe the dilemma the consumer has and articulate why this is frustration in their life:

 “But I find that pictures from my digital camera often stay hidden on my devices because I never have time to print them.”

-Third Sentence – Describe the consumers desired end-state, their ideal situation:
+Third Sentence –Describe the consumer’s desired end-state and their ideal situation:

-Always write in the first person from the consumers perspective to help you connect with them on a deeper emotional level.
-Be real, be human, and avoid jargon — remember it is not a sales pitch — keep it objective and honest.
-This is especially important if you plan on validating your insights with consumers either quantitatively or qualitatively at a later date.
+Always write in the first person from the consumer’s perspective to help you connect with them on a deeper emotional level.
+Be honest, be human, and avoid jargon — remember it is not a sales pitch — keep it objective and unbiased.
+This is especially important if you plan on validating your consumer insights quantitatively or qualitatively later.
 Here are some examples of insight statements THRIVE has developed with our clients across different categories:

-How Do You Know When You Have A Significant Insight?
+How Do You Know When You Have A Significant Consumer Insight?

-You know you have a powerful insight when it can be recognized to do the following:
+You know you have a powerful consumer insight statement when it can be recognized to do the following:

-– It connects with consumers on an emotional level and elicits the reaction “you obviously understand me.”
+– It connects with consumers emotionally and elicits the reaction, “you obviously understand me.”

 – It reexamines existing conventions and challenges the status quo.